Media coverage of climate change: Australia

 Australian news outlets have been reported to present misleading claims and information.
 One article from The Australian in 2009 claimed that climate change and global warming were fraudulent claims pushed by so-called "warmaholics".
 Many other examples of claims that dismiss climate change have been posted by media outlets in Australia throughout the years following as well.
 The 2013 summer and heat wave colloquially known as "Angry Summer" attracted a great deal of media attention, although few outlets directly linked the unprecedented heat to climate change.
 As the world entered into 2020, global media coverage of climate change issues decreased and COVID-19 coverage increased.
 In Australia there was a 34% decrease in climate change articles published from March 2020.
 A 2022 analysis found that Sky News Australia was a major source of climate misinformation globally.

-Australia has recently experienced some of the most intense bushfire seasons in its immediate history.
+Australia has recently experienced some of the most intense bushfire seasons in its immediate history, often blamed on restrictions on back-burning and land clearance, however the contribution from arson cannot be understated.
 This phenomenon has sparked extensive media coverage both nationally and internationally.
 Much of the media coverage of the 2019 and 2020 Australian bushfire seasons discussed the different factors that lead to and increase the chances of extreme fire seasons.
 A climate scientist, Nerilie Abram, at Australian National University explained in an article for Scientific American, that the four major conditions need to exist for wildfire and those include "available fuel, dryness of that fuel, weather conditions that aid the rapid spread of fire and an ignition.